Links and Resources

 A pandemic is an epidemic that spans across many nations around the world.
 It is generally believed that every quarter century or so, a new strain of influenza virus appears, to which people have no immunity.
 Such a strain would be able to infect everyone, would travel swiftly around the globe, and would be capable of causing severe disease.
 The resulting pandemic would have a huge impact on today's global economy with large numbers of the workforce disabled and hospitals filled to capacity.

 There have been 3 influenza pandemics in the 20th century, of varying degrees of severity – the Spanish Flu of 1918/1919, the Asian Flu of 1957/1958, and the Hong Kong Flu of 1968/1969.
-The 21st Century has seen its first influenza pandemic, in 2009, originating in Mexico in April and spreading around the world by May [more information].
+The 21st Century saw its first influenza pandemic in April 2009 (H1N1), originating in Mexico and spreading around the world a month later [more information].
 A global network of laboratories and surveillance systems under the coordination of the World Health Organization provides early warning of new, virulent influenza strains, and the production of vaccine to this strain will take place as quickly as possible.
 Early notification and vaccination will be the best weapons against pandemic flu.

 For more information on pandemic influenza, refer to links below.